bettyJin/Post_Traumatic_Sepsis_MIMICIII/README.md

     │   └── benchmarks.py              <- Benchmarks: initialize model; training; evaluation.
     │
     ├── setup.py           <- [TODO: file config?]
 Makes project pip installable (pip install -e .) so src can be imported.
-    └──── src/               <- [TODO] Source code for use in this project.
+    ├── src/               <- [TODO] Source code for use in this project.
 [Reusable modules, libraries, and functions that are essential for the project's operations.]
         ├── __init__.py    <- [TODO?]
 Makes src a Python module. [??
 Not sure what should be included yet.]
         │
         ├── data           <- [TODO] Scripts to extract and preprocess raw data from MIMIC III.
         │
         ├── features       <- [TODO] Scripts to generate time-series data according to the Early Sepsis Onset Prediction Setup (including preprocessing, filling missing values, splitting, etc.) [this folder may merge with data folder].
         │
-        └── models         <- [TODO] Scripts to train models and then use trained models to make predictions.
+        └── models/         <- [TODO] Scripts to train models and then use trained models to make predictions.
             │
             ├── predict_model.py    <- [Draft: will be improved later].
             └── train_model.py      <- [Draft: will be improved later].
+    └── supplementary/
+        ├── ICD_Nonpoisoning_Cause_Matrix.xlsx <- qualifying ICD-9 E codes for the trauma cohort

     ## The following folders are in the template, but I am not sure what to include.
 I will add them as TODO for now.